Douglas Becker: Choreography

 Becker has received choreography commissions from Belgium's Royal Flemish Theatre, Switzerland's Grand Théâtre de Genève, and France's CCN Ballet de Lorraine.
 His improvisation installation, "The Third Eye" was constructed for the Musée de Grenoble.
 As a Flemish Government Arts Commission grant recipient, Becker directed and performed in the stage work, Brutal Elves in the Woods, for Brussels' arts laboratory Nadine.
 Becker has worked as guest faculty at P.A.R.T.S.
 School Brussels, the National Conservatories of Paris and Lyon, New York University, and the University of California, Irvine among others.
 Between 2007 and 2011, Becker founded and curated the Hollins University/American Dance Festival Masters of Fine Arts international extended studies program, under the direction of Donna Faye Burchfield.
-In 2011/12 Douglas Becker became artist-in-residence/visiting master lecturer at the University of the Arts Philadelphia.
-In 2012/13 Becker was artist-in-residence at the University of North Carolina School of the Arts.
+In 2011/12 Douglas Becker became artist-in-residence/Professor adjoint at the University of the Arts In 2012/13 Becker was artist-in-residence at the University of North Carolina School of the Arts.

 Becker's own choreography has been described as "innovative and energetic, very graphic and with purity of movement" by Swiss newspaper 24 Heures, and praised for its "delicate, intricate partnering and fleet movements" by The New York Times.